Getting Started in Japan – Fall 2023

 Total (yen) | 10,150 | 14,060 | 10,370 | 14,360 | 10,350 | 14,340 |

-You need to pay the fees in cash with the payment slips at the ATM at the beginning of the semester.
-The university will help you with the payment.
+You need to pay the fees in cash with the payment slips at the ATM by September 30, so that the insurance to be effective after October 1.
+If you cannot pay by the 30th, you should pay as soon as you can.
 Please follow the instructions below.

 Task |